1.Vanguard FTSE Canadian High Dividend Yield Index ETF

 Frequently Asked Questions

-The Vanguard FTSE Canadian High Dividend Yield Index ETF (VDY) has a current dividend yield of approximately 3.73%.
-This yield reflects the ETF's focus on high-dividend stocks, making it attractive for income-seeking investors.
+The Vanguard FTSE Canadian High Dividend Yield Index ETF offers a dividend yield of approximately 3.36%, with distributions made monthly.
+This makes it an appealing choice for investors seeking regular income.